Coriolanus at the National Theatre – review

 Coriolanus is up against the two great forces of Rome at that time, the plebeians and the patricians, and Shakespeare appears to have little time for either.
 The former are a rabble who are easily swayed, the latter are self-serving: ‘the herdsmen of the beastly plebeians’.

 On the face of it, Coriolanus is a simple soldier, a man of principle who refuses to play the political game and seeks revenge when betrayed.
 As in any tragedy, his actions lead to his downfall but we are uncertain whether they are a symptom of arrogance, pride, humility, or simply a soldier’s rigid ideas of right and wrong?
-Lindsey Turner’s production doesn’t discount or endorse any of these possibilities, leaving us to notice what seems like a form of autism in his inability to empathise and his black-and-white view of the world.
+Lindsey Turner‘s production doesn’t discount or endorse any of these possibilities, leaving us with his inability to empathise and his black-and-white view of the world.

 David Oyelowo provides us with a Coriolanus full of power and subtle feelings.
 He is undoubtedly a man of action.
-No-one in a Shakespeare play can be said to be a man of few words, and certainly Coriolanus has a few choice poetic metaphors to bestow on those who let him down.
+No-one in a Shakespeare play can be said to be a man of few words, and certainly Coriolanus bestows sone of Shakespeare’s finest metaphors in on those who let him down.
 Still, by the Bard’s standards, he is positively tight-lipped.
 Mr Oyelowo speaks the poetry clearly and fluently but it’s through his face and body that he most expresses his puzzlement and anger at what he encounters.

 From the start, Mr Oyelowo conveys nobility- but he is a soldier first.
-He says, ‘Let me have war, say I: it exceeds peace as far as day does night.’
+As another soldier says: ‘Let me have war…it exceeds peace as far as day does night.’
 He has a soldier’s bearing and bluntness.
 He bares his ripped body more than once, which contributes to the sense that he is very much an alpha male in a world of betas.
 In Rome during peacetime, he walks and sits awkwardly.
 He only seems comfortable when fighting.
 And the sword fight scenes are pretty exciting, as choreographed by Sam Lyon-Behan.

 Whenever he leaves the stage, the temperature drops.
 None of the other characters emerge with much credit or force, although the actors do.
 Peter Forbes as Menenius, the wily politician trying to pour oil on troubled waters, is suitably patrician.
 Stephanie Street and Jordan Metcalfe as the devious populist tribunes Sicinius and Brutus are appropriately slimy.
 Kobna Holdbrook-Smith as Aufidius is also a successful soldier but, in contrast to his sworn enemy Coriolanus, he can play the political game.
 Pamela Novete as Coriolanus’s domineering mother has the right hectoring tone and, judging by the way she influences him into his fateful decisions, gives us another major clue to Coriolanus’s character.
 He respects, even fears her, but there’s no hint of love between them.

 Lindsey Turner’s production brings out the contrast between the soldiers, who built and protect Rome, and the inhabitants who take for granted the benefits of peace that the army’s feats bring them.
-The production begins with a video projection, designed by Ash J Woodward, where people are shown from high above scuttling around like ants.
+Her production begins with a video projection, designed by Ash J Woodward, where people are shown from high above scuttling around like ants.

 Es Devlin provides an impressive set that continues this theme.
 It dominates the production and the people- maybe a little too much.
 The story may speak about war and democracy, heroes and the populace but it is told on a human scale.
 The huge set distracts from the humanity.
 On the other hand, when those massive marble blocks descend to create a feeling of the power and history of Rome, we get the sense that the current Romans, both the elite and the people, are like the ants we saw earlier.